THE MINDSET OF GOD’S END-TIME ARMY

 When a believer becomes entangled, engrossed, or preoccupied with the affairs of this life, he disqualifies himself from God’s army.

-The Scripture warns, “No one engaged in warfare entangles himself with the affairs of this life, that he may please him who enlisted him as a soldier.”
+Paul warns, “No one engaged in warfare entangles himself with the affairs of this life, that he may please him who enlisted him as a soldier.”
 (2 Tim.
 2:4 NKJV).

 Beloved, how are you handling or dealing with the things of this life?